lautenberger/elmfire/docs/verification/verification_02.rst

    \text{CROSP} = \text{CROSA} \times exp (-\text{CAC})

-With the theoretical bases for crown fire spread rate mdeling summarized above, idealized exact solution elliptical perimeters (see Validation 01) are compared to modeled perimeters for an active crown fire test case for the following inputs:
+With the theoretical bases for crown fire spread rate modeling summarized above, idealized exact solution elliptical perimeters (see Validation 01) are compared to modeled perimeters for an active crown fire test case for the following inputs: